Deploy to the Decentralized Web with IPFS

 00:44:53 - Anthony Campolo

 Sure.
 Yeah.
 Okay, cool.
 And then click it.
-And you see how it has pinned status next to it.
-So that shows that it's been pinned.
+You see how it has pinned status next to it?
+That shows that it's been pinned.

 00:45:09 - Ben Myers